Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

-We refer to $\mu=(\mu_{ij})\colon\bigoplus_{i \in I} \un_S(1)[2] \rightarrow \bigoplus_{j \in I} \un_S(1)[2]$ as the ``quadratic Mumford matrix" since, over the complex numbers, the above specializes to computations carried out in \cite{mumfordihes}.
-Its coefficients take values in the endomorphism ring of the sphere or unit $\un_S$.
-When $S=\Spec(\mathcal O)$ is a semi-local essentially smooth scheme over a field, or $2$-integers such as $\ZZ[\frac{1}{2}]$ in a $2$-regular number field \cite{zbMATH07472296}, we interpret $\mu_{ij}$ as the class of a quadratic form $(\partial_i X,\partial_j X)_{quad} \in \GW(\mathcal O)$ in the Grothendieck-Witt ring called the {\it quadratic degree} of the intersections of the divisors $\partial_iX$ and $\partial_j X$.
+We refer to $\mu=(\mu_{ij})\colon\bigoplus_{i\in I}\un_k(1)[2]\rightarrow\bigoplus_{j\in I}\un_k(1)[2]$ as the ``quadratic Mumford matrix" since, over the complex numbers, the above specializes to computations carried out in \cite{mumfordihes}.
+Its coefficients take values in the endomorphism ring of the sphere spectrum or unit $\un_k$.
+We interpret $\mu_{ij}$ as the class of a quadratic form $(\partial_i X,\partial_j X)_{quad} \in \GW(k)$ in the Grothendieck-Witt ring called the {\it quadratic degree} of the intersections of the divisors $\partial_iX$ and $\partial_j X$.
 The close connection with quadratic forms arises since elements of the $i$th Chow-Witt group are represented by formal sums of subvarieties $Z$ of codimenison $i$ equipped with an element of $\GW(k(Z))$.
 Moreover, the rank of the quadratic degree equals the corresponding Mumford degree.
+In \Cref{sec:KthNCD}, we discuss algebraic $K$-theory and Picard groups of $1$-dimensional schemes and normal crossing divisors on regular $2$-dimensional schemes.
+We demonstrate that Thom spaces over a (possibly singular) $1$-dimensional base scheme can be trivialized if an orientation class exists.
+The main result, \Cref{thm:orientationncdsurfaces}, identifies the pointed set of orientation classes of line bundles over (eventually singular) $1$-dimensional schemes.
+Our findings in \Cref{subsection:thetacharacteristic} are applicable to arbitrary normal crossing divisors on surfaces; if each branch has a positive genus, we assume they are oriented, or in other words, equipped with a Theta characteristic.
+The results in Section 5 depend on our notion of an orientation class introduced in \Cref{subsection:ovbaqi}.
+We show that several constructions in motivic homotopy theory, e.g., quadratic degree \cite{zbMATH07217788}, Gysin maps for Chow-Witt groups \cite{arXiv:2403.09266}, \cite{zbMATH07217786}, and quadratic linking degrees \cite{arXiv:2210.11048} depend on choosing an orientation class, see \Cref{subsection:q0caqd}.
 Further, we specialize our results to motives.
-When $S$ is a finite field, a global field, or a number ring, we have the motivic $t$-structure on rational Artin-Tate motives at our disposal (see \cite{LevineAT} for the case of fields, and \cite{ScholbachAT} for number rings).
+When $k$ is a finite field, a global field, or a number ring, we have the motivic $t$-structure on rational Artin-Tate motives at our disposal (see \cite{LevineAT} for the case of fields, and \cite{ScholbachAT} for number rings).
 We let $\DMAT(K,\QQ)$ be the triangulated category of (constructible) rational Artin-Tate motives.
 From \cite{LevineAT} it follows that $\DMAT(K,\QQ)$ admits a motivic t-structure, whose heart is the Tannakian category $\MMAT(K,\QQ)$ of Artin-Tate motives.
 In particular, one gets a homological and monoidal functor

 We define the Artin-Tate motive

 as the $i$-th (motivic) homology of the punctured tubular neighborhood of $(X,D)$.
 When $X$ is in addition proper over $K$, this is the homology of the boundary motive of $(X-D)$ (see \Cref{ex:realization} and \Cref{prop:basic_comput_thp-infty}), or the \emph{motivic homology at infinity}